adaltavo/HATS/README.md

 If you want to use Edizon, Tesla Menu plus cheats updater, download this file [Tesla Combo](https://github.com/sthetix/HATS/blob/main/Tesla_Combo.zip)  extract it to your SD card.

-If you want to add Shop to Tinfoil, download this [Tinfoil Shop](https://github.com/sthetix/HATS/blob/main/tinfoil_shop.zip) and extract it to the SD card.